Create a Website Account - Manage notification subscriptions, save form progress and more.

 Carryforward (carryover) – Funds in the School Division budget unexpended in one year that are used as a funding source for the subsequent year.
 This is required by 6.18 of the City Charter.

-Contingency – A budgetary reserve set aside for emergencies or unforeseen expenditures for which no other budget exists.
+Contingency – Money set aside in a budget for emergencies or unforeseen expenditures for which no other budget exists.

 Debt Per Capita – Total outstanding debt divided by the population of the City.

 Debt Ratio – A measure used that determines the annual debt service or outstanding debt as a percentage of some other item which is generally an indication of the ability of the City to repay the debt; examples include annual debt service as a percentage of total annual expenditures and total outstanding debt as a percentage of total assessed value.

 Debt Service – The payment of interest and principal to holders of the City’s debt instruments.

 Enterprise Funds – Account for the financing of services to the general public whereby all or most of the operating expenses involved are recorded in the form of charges to users of such services.
 The enterprise funds consist of the Sewer Utility Fund and the Water Utility Fund.

 Expenditure – The amount paid for goods or services.

 Fiscal Year (FY) – The City’s Fiscal Year runs July 1 through June 30, as opposed to the calendar year running January 1 through December 31

 Full-Time Equivalent (FTE) – A measure of determining personnel staffing, computed by equating 2,080 hours of work per year with one full-time equivalent position.